ballerina-platform/module-ballerina-email/email-ballerina/Module.md

 }
 ```

-Transport level security for SMTP client configuration can be defined as follows.
+Transport-level security for the SMTP client configuration can be defined as follows.

 ```ballerina
 email:SmtpConfiguration smtpConfig = {